CodingItWrong/outsidein.dev/book/react/6-writing-data.md

      }
 ```

-We call `act()` at the end of our `beforeEach` block, passing it the `flushPromises` function.
+We call `act()` at the end of our `fillInForm()` helper, passing it the `flushPromises` function.
 This means that React will call that function and wait for it to resolve, responding to component changes that may have happened appropriately.
 We return the result of `act`, so that Jest will wait on *that* before running individual tests.

 Save the file and our test finally passes cleanly!